GT-CHIPS/IVR-Gen/README.txt

 INTRODUCTION
 ------------

-Current Maintainer: Nihar Dasari <dnihar@gatech.edu>,
+Current Maintainers: Nihar Dasari <dnihar@gatech.edu>, Venkata Chaitanya Krishna Chekuri <vchekuri3@gatech.edu>

 This tool is used to generate the PID realisation of a Switched inductor DC-DC converter and for simulation in Simulink.
 It can be used to generate a voltage regulator for a given bandwidth and phase margin or can automatically choose the highest